abilandz/PH8124/Lecture_2/Lecture_2.md

     ... standard list of files and directories ...
     ```

-    In this context, we have _escaped_ the alias definition of 'ls' with the special symbol backslash `\` &mdash; this escaping mechanism is elaborated more in detail and in a wider context later;
+    In this context, we have _escaped_ the alias definition of **ls** with the special symbol backslash `\` &mdash; this escaping mechanism is elaborated more in detail and in a wider context later;
 * Aliases cannot process programmatically options or arguments, like regular commands (or **Bash** functions, as we will see later).
 In fact, any alias implementation can be reimplemented as a **Bash** function in a more general and flexible way.
 However, the function implementation requires more coding;
 * Do not use alias definitions in the shell scripts, that's considered to be both bad coding and bad design practice.